Visit – Tours

 Students get an opportunity to interact directly with many of the animals at the sanctuary.
 They will learn the animals’ histories along with current housing, medical treatment, and care for the animals.

-Tours last two hours.
-We ask for a donation on a sliding scale of $5-15/student.
+Tours last 1.5 hours.
+We ask for a donation of $5/student.